Back to Top

 2. Bookshare offers the world’s largest collection of accessible titles.
 Books requested from Bookshare are provided in audio and electronic Braille.
 A list of publishing companies partnered with Bookshare can be found at https://www.bookshare.org/cms/partners/publishers/publisher-partners.

 3. Publisher Lookup was established to help disability support services professionals find the correct publisher contact from whom to request electronic files of textbooks in order to support students with print-related disabilities.
-When existing electronic copies of texts are not available through the first two methods, the DRSC will request texts from the publisher directly.
-It can take up to 8 weeks (or longer) for the DRSC to receive textbooks through this manner.
+When existing electronic copies of texts are not available through the first two methods, Disability Resources will request texts from the publisher directly.
+It can take up to 8 weeks (or longer) for Disability Resources to receive textbooks through this manner.

-4. Scanning the student’s book is the last option available to the DRSC.
-After the publisher give permission and the student brings in the textbook, the DRSC removes the binding, uses a scanner to retrieve an electronic copy, then rebinds the book.
+4. Scanning the student’s book is the last option available to Disability Resources.
+After the publisher give permission and the student brings in the textbook, Disability Resources will remove the binding, use a scanner to retrieve an electronic copy, then rebind the book.

 There are times when handouts or tests for the class are not accessible to a student with a disability.